Texas Tech University Archives

 • U 147.11 President's Office Records, 1930-1965 and undated: This is a 31 box collection.

-• U 147.16 President's Office Records, 1936-1947 and undated: This is a 2 box collection.
+• U 147.16 President's Office Records, 1936-1947 and undated: This 2 box collection consists of LaVerne Noyes scholarship applications.

 • U 147.17 President's Office Records, 1923-1948: This 18 box and 1 oversized folder collection contains administrative records concerning the running of the college.
 Of particular interest is the associated preparatory courses for a pre-flight school in a pre-war, war time, and post-war United States environment.
 Included is such information as courses taken by pre-flight students and the instructors, and much data about the surrounding environment at Texas Technological College in this late 1930s-mid 1940s timeframe.